 For this reason, a BARF diet is recommended over the prey model.
-When canines and felines consume intestinal content, they receive a rich dose of their prey’s diet, which passes through the food chain, including finely chewed herbs and berries.
+When canines and felines consume intestinal content, they receive a rich dose of their prey’s diet, passing through the food chain, including finely chewed herbs and berries.

-Feeding foods that mimic the intestinal contents of a prey provides sources of phytonutrients, antioxidants, enzymes and vitamins that are not found in muscle meats, and are very beneficial to the overall health of our peers.
+Feeding foods that mimic the intestinal contents of prey provides sources of phytonutrients, antioxidants, enzymes, and vitamins that are not found in muscle meats and are very beneficial to the overall health of our peers.

-Start by adding certain carefully selected foods and supplements that provide optimal and balanced nutrition .
-Instead of feeding the carnivorous viscera that are in whole prey, give an “intestinal replacement” of pureed vegetables and probiotics.
+Start by adding carefully selected foods and supplements that provide optimal and balanced nutrition.
+Instead of feeding the carnivorous viscera in whole prey, give an “intestinal replacement” of pureed vegetables and probiotics.